5app/dare/README.md

 	// ...
 WHERE id = 1 AND is_hidden = 0 ...

-Similar too the Fields Object values, if nested objects are defined these map conditions on Relational tables.
+The filter object can contain nested objects (Similar too the Fields Object).
+Nested objects define conditions on Relational tables.

 	{
 		country: {